A♦J♦ Vs a Check-Raise, what do you do here?

-PRO ANSWER: We have a relatively strong draw, holding the nut flush draw with two overcards on the flop.
-Once our c-bet is check-raised, we must estimate both our chances of hitting on future streets and the likelihood of inducing our opponent to fold to an all-in bet.
+We have a relatively strong draw, holding the nut flush draw with two overcards on the flop.
+Once our continuation bet is check-raised, we must estimate both the chances of hitting on future streets and the likelihood of inducing our opponent to fold to an all-in bet.

 Given we have two overcards and a backdoor straight draw, we can increase our number of estimated outs beyond the standard 9 outs for our flush draw.
-Our overcards are not always outs for us, so we can discount our additional outs from 7 (3 Aces and 3 Jacks and 1 for the backdoor draw) down to 2, giving us 11 outs total.
+Our overcards are not always clean outs, so we can discount the additional outs from 7 (3 Aces and 3 Jacks and 1 for the backdoor draw) down to 2, giving us 11 outs total.
 Using the Rule of 4, we estimate our equity when all-in to be 41% ((11 x 4) - 3 = 41).

 Continued below ...

-If our opponent sometimes folds to our all-in, the overall situation becomes even more profitable for us.
-Given that the opponent cold-called preflop out of position and check-raised this flop, we can estimate their range to consist of many big pair type hands, as well as sets and some draws.
+If our opponent sometimes folds to the all-in, the overall situation becomes even more profitable.
+Given that the Small Blind cold-called preflop out of position and check-raised this flop, we can estimate their range to consist of many big pair type hands, as well as sets and some draws.
 Many of these hands will call our all-in, however, sometimes this opponent will fold.

 Moving all-in with our nut flush draw and two overcards will show a profit in the long run.
 This eliminates folding as an option.
 Calling the check-raise eliminates the chance of inducing our opponent to fold on the flop and is a worse play than moving all-in.